2025ad05047-hub/breast-cancer-classification/README.md

 - F1 Score: 96.30%
 - MCC: 0.9442

-Although Logistic Regression achieved a slightly higher AUC score, Random Forest achieved the highest accuracy, precision, F1 score and MCC.
-Therefore, Random Forest demonstrated the strongest overall classification performance.
+Logistic Regression achieved a slightly higher AUC score of 99.60%.

+However, Random Forest achieved the highest Accuracy, Precision, F1 Score and MCC among all the models.

+Therefore, based on the overall performance across different evaluation metrics, **Random Forest was selected as the final winner**.

 ---

 ## 8. Streamlit Application

-An interactive Streamlit application was developed for evaluating the trained machine learning models.
+I developed an interactive Streamlit application to test and compare the trained Machine Learning models.

-The application provides:
+The application provides the following features:

-- CSV test dataset upload
+- Upload test dataset in CSV format
-- Model selection using a dropdown
+- Select a Machine Learning model from the dropdown
-- Evaluation of the selected model
+- Evaluate the selected model
-- Accuracy
+- Display Accuracy
-- AUC
+- Display AUC Score
-- Precision
+- Display Precision
-- Recall
+- Display Recall
-- F1 Score
+- Display F1 Score
-- MCC
+- Display MCC
-- Confusion Matrix
+- Display Confusion Matrix
-- Classification Report
+- Display Classification Report

-The application allows users to compare the performance of the five trained classification models on the test dataset.
+The user can select any of the five trained models and check its performance on the uploaded test dataset.

 ---